-Moelis & Company is the financial advisor, while Cyril Amarchand Mangaldas is the legal counsel to Orient Cement for this transaction.
+Moelis & Company is the financial adviser while Cyril Amarchand Mangaldas is the legal counsel to Orient Cement for this transaction.

 Bhilai Jaypee Cement

-The large of the two deals, involves acquisition of an asset comprising cement capacity of 2.2 mtpa consisting of a clinkerisation unit in Satna area in Madhya Pradesh and a grinding unit in Bhilai, Chhattisgarh.
+The larger of the two deals involves the acquisition of an asset comprising cement capacity of 2.2 MTPA consisting of a clinkerisation unit in Satna area in Madhya Pradesh and a grinding unit in Bhilai, Chhattisgarh.

-Nigrie unit in Singrauli area, Madhya Pradesh, is a cement grinding unit with a capacity of 2 mtpa.
+The Nigrie unit in Singrauli area of Madhya Pradesh is a cement grinding unit with a capacity of 2 MTPA.
 This grinding unit is located close to the end markets in Bihar, Jharkhand and Eastern UP.

 Deepak Khetrapal, MD & CEO of Orient Cement, said: “Nigrie grinding unit is a very good fit for our expansion and market-diversification strategy.
 Its close proximity to the growing markets, and the availability of power, fly-ash and the infrastructure of the adjoining super thermal power plant of JPVL provides us an opportunity to reach these markets very efficiently.”

-Cement industry has recorded a string of M&As in the last 3-4 years as consolidation play gathered pace and this year alone a number of transactions have been announced.
+The cement industry has recorded a string of M&As in the last three to four years as consolidation play gathered pace and this year alone a number of transactions have been announced.